MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/qos-storage-clusters.md

 VMM 1801 and later supports QoS on all managed clusters and also SOFS, running on Windows Server 2016 and beyond.

 > [!NOTE]
-> VMM 2019 UR3 and later supports [Azure Stack Hyper Converged Infrastructure (HCI)](deploy-manage-azure-stack-hci.md).
+> VMM 2019 UR3 and later supports [Azure Stack Hyper Converged Infrastructure (HCI, version 20H2)](deploy-manage-azure-stack-hci.md).

 **Use these steps**: